Vocal range: Vocal range and voice classification

 Vocal range plays such an important role in classifying singing voices into voice types that sometimes the two terms are confused with one another.
 A voice type is a particular kind of human singing voice perceived as having certain identifying qualities or characteristics; vocal range being only one of those characteristics.
 Other factors are vocal weight, vocal tessitura, vocal timbre, vocal transition points, physical characteristics, speech level, scientific testing, and vocal registration.
-All of these factors combined are used to categorize a singer's voice into a particular kind of singing voice or voice type.
+All of these factors combined are used to categorize a singer's voice into a particular kind of singing use or voice type.

 The discipline of voice classification developed within European classical music and is not generally applicable to other forms of singing.
 Voice classification is often used within opera to associate possible roles with potential voices.
 There are several systems in use including the German Fach system, the Italian opera tradition, and French opera tradition.
 There are other systems of classification as well, most commonly the choral music system.

 No system is universally applied or accepted.
 Most of the voice types identified by such systems, however, are sub-types that fall under seven different major voice categories that are for the most part acknowledged across all of the major voice classification systems.
 Women are typically divided into three main groups: soprano, mezzo-soprano, and contralto.
 Men are usually divided into four main groups: countertenor, tenor, baritone, and bass.
 When considering the pre-pubescent voices of children an eighth term, treble, can be applied.
 Within each of these major categories there are several sub-categories that identify specific vocal qualities like coloratura facility and vocal weight to differentiate between voices.